-In case you’d like to save some time or enter the workforce sooner, you could look for a 1-year master’s program in Germany.
-Some master's programs in Germany are designed to be completed in 1 year, while others may take 2 years or longer.
+In case you’d like to save some time or enter the workforce sooner, you could look for a 1-year master’s program in Finland.
+Some master's programs in Finland are designed to be completed in 1 year, while others may take 2 years or longer.

 It's essential to research the universities and programs you're interested in to determine their duration.

-Many universities in Germany also offer distance-learning programs, either in a part-time or full-time format.
+Some universities in Finland also offer distance-learning programs, either in a part-time or full-time format.
 Attending an online master’s program leads to the exact same degree as an on-campus graduate program.

-To study in Germany, you’ll need a valid passport and a student visa.
-Students coming from countries in the EU/EEA do not need a student visa.
+To study in Finland, you’ll need a valid passport and a student visa.
+Students coming from countries in the EU/EEA or Switzerland do not need a student visa.

 If you want to reduce the cost of your postgraduate studies, you can apply for a scholarship.
 You can get a scholarship either directly from the university you attend or from other public or private organizations.

 The scholarships offered are usually aimed at financially disadvantaged students or students with outstanding performance at the undergraduate level and cover part of the tuition fees and, sometimes, the full cost of attendance.